 Parents first notice this problem when there is delay in milestone like neck holding and sitting.
 Detailed history about prematurity, birth trauma, meconium aspiration, low APGAR score, history of resuscitation after birth, jaundice, pneumonia etc gives idea about cause of cerebral palsy.
 In older child clinical examination to check spasticity, reflaxes confirms diagnosis.
 Cranial ultrasound, MRI is a diagnostic tool to examine area involve in the brain.

 Treatment of cerebral palsy involves multispecialty like developmental paediatrician, physiotherapist, occupational therapist, speech therapist, eye care, psychologist, dietician, and orthopaedic surgeon and orthotist.
 A combined approach gives better results.
+Dr. Nargesh Agrawal is among the Best Cerebral Palsy Surgeon in Delhi.
 The child must be treated without any delay.
 Treatment of Cerebral Palsy primarily focuses on making the child self-sufficient and helping him to live independently.
-A orthopaedic surgeon always combine traditional therapy, medication, and surgery to improve the child’s motor functionalities.
+An orthopedic surgeon always combine traditional therapy, medication, and surgery to improve the child’s motor functionalities.

 Early the treatment better is the results.
 Treatment should be started from very first year of life.
 The recovery period of Cerebral Palsy differs according to severity of symptoms and treatment.
 The therapists help the child to live independently and improve his quality of life.
 The combination of medication, surgery and braces further improves the child’s motor functions.